Reasonable Accommodation Requests

 - the denial is in compliance with the law,

-- any other factors the ADAC deems relevant to the matter.
+- any other factors the ADA Coordinator deems relevant to the matter.

-The ADAC may request detailed information from the Appealing Party and the unit denying the request, and may solicit additional information from or consult with those previously involved in the accommodation decision, the overall unit head (dean, director, vice chancellor), the McBurney Disability Resource Center, Employee Disability Resources Office, Office of Human Resources—Workforce Relations, Office of Legal Affairs, and/or others as appropriate.
+The ADA Coordinator may request detailed information from the appellant and the unit denying the request, and may solicit additional information from or consult with those previously involved in the accommodation decision, the overall unit head (dean, director, vice chancellor), the McBurney Disability Resource Center, Employee Disability Resources Office, Office of Human Resources—Workforce Relations, Office of Legal Affairs, and/or others as appropriate.

 Maximum possible confidentiality will be maintained and information will only be shared on a “need to know” basis, if it appears necessary in order to decide the appeal.

-The potential outcomes of the ADA appeal process may include:
+The potential outcomes of the ADA appeals process may include:

 - The decision to deny the accommodation is upheld.